 Never modify the ATV through improper installation or improper use of accessories.
-All parts and accessories added to this ATV should be genuine Arctic Cat ATV components designed for use on the ATV and should be installed and used according to instructions.
+All parts and accessories added to this ATV should be approved components designed for use on the vehicle and should be installed and used according to instructions.
 Never install a twist grip throttle.
-If you have questions, consult an authorized Arctic Cat ATV dealer.
+If you have questions, consult an authorized dealer.